dentproject/hldd/baseline-network-linux-hld.md

 hardware support layer in the middle, and base Yocto and Open Embedded layers at the bottom](images/layering-example.png "layering example")

+### OS-agnostic hardware platform support

+To allow sharing the platform support between different operating systems, the support is contained in an independent repository.
+It should allow easy building and installation outside of OS distribution build systems, and allow building and development on-device.

+Any packaging decisions like if or and how to split up individual platform support should be up to the OS distribution packaging it.

 ### Yocto based example and testing OS

 To allow quick testing and easy extension for other users, an example